Police: Mom sets herself on fire, kills herself and twins

 VALLEJO, Calif. — Northern California police say a woman set herself on fire inside her home last weekend, killing herself and her twin 14-year-old daughters.

-Vallejo Police Captain Lee Horton said Thursday 47-year-old Mau Dao’s suicide also injured her 11-year-old daughter.
+Vallejo police Capt.
+Lee Horton said Thursday that 47-year-old Mau Dao’s suicide also injured her 11-year-old daughter.

 He says detectives are investigating the case in the San Francisco Bay Area as a suicide that resulted in two homicides.

-Horton says in a statement the 11-year-old girl is with her father and expected to recover.
+Horton says in a statement that the 11-year-old girl is with her father and expected to recover.

-Authorities say the girl was outside the house engulfed in flames Sunday and flagged a Vallejo police officer who was patrolling the area.
+Authorities say the girl was outside the house engulfed in flames Sunday and a police officer patrolling the area saw her.

-They say firefighters brought out the woman and her two daughters but one of the twins died at the scene.
-The other teenager died at a hospital along with her mother.
+They say firefighters brought out the woman and her two daughters, but one of the twins died at the scene.
+The other teen and her mother died at a hospital.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.